martonmiklos/translate2geda/README.md

 LT-Spice has +ve Y down, unlike gschem.
 Rotation is in the opposite direction to gschem.
 The grid in LT-Spice increase in mutiples of 16, and a conversion factor of 12.5 achieves pin spacings which are multiples of 100, and suited to gschem.
 For the WIREs in LT-Spice to connect properly in the converted gschem schematic, custom gschem symbols have been generated which match the dimensions and pinouts of the default LT-Spice components.
 These end in -LTS.sym, and need to be in the default search path of gschem when gschem is used to view and edit the converted schematic.

 QUCs has +ve Y down, unlike gschem.
 Rotation is +ve CCW.
 Grid increments are in units of 10, and most symbols have pin spacings of 60, allowing for a magnification factor of 10 to be applied.
-Custom symbols will be needed, as with LT-Spice.
+Custom symbols also need to be installed in the gschem search path, as with LT-Spice.

 Disclaimer: